-Finding suitable games for a teenage birthday party can be tricky, but we have some great party games that even your teenager will enjoy.
+Finding suitable party games for teenagers, or tweenagers, can be tricky business, but we have some great teenage birthday party games that even your ‘coolest’ teenagers will enjoy.

 Write out a dare for every guest at the party, and slip each one into a balloon before blowing it up and tying the knot.
 One at a time, the guests choose a balloon and pop it to find the dare.
 Your guests then have to do the dare, or suffer the consequences.